hdinkel/linuxcommandline/linux_beginner/exercises_beginner.rst

 Bioinformatics
 --------------

-Let's do some bioinformatics analyis!
+Let's do some bioinformatics analysis!
 You can find the famous BLAST tool installed at `/g/software/bin/blastp`.

 #.
 Typing the full path is too cumbersome, so let's append `/g/software/bin` to your $PATH variable and ensure that it works by calling `blastp`.